ember-learn/ember-blog/content/ember-4-0-released.md

 - Blog about your experience
 - If someone helps you with a question, consider positing both the question and answer to a public place like Stack Overflow or the Ember Discourse forums, so that others can learn from it
 - Help your favorite addons to upgrade to Ember 4
 - Stay tuned via the Ember Times for new features and requests for help implementing them.

 ### Thank You!

-Thank you to all the amazing contributors who helped out with the Ember project!
-That includes those who made commits, helped teach others, wrote about Ember in their blog posts, and more.
+Thank you to all the amazing Ember 4.0 contributors.
+This release was a wide-ranging effort with over 50 API removals in the `ember-source` package alone, and required coordination of timelines and execution across all Ember's core libraries and teams.
+Ember is a project maintained largely by volunteers, and this release is the result of sustained contribution across many codebases, timezones, and interests.

-And thank you, Ember developers, for using these tools to build awesome things.
-We appreciated your patience with the delays in our original release timeline.
+We deeply appreciate the support of our contributors and user community.
+Thank you.